 Interestingly, he found that cells/tissues with high numbers of mitochondria tended to respond to lower doses of light than those with a lower number of mitochondria.

-Mitochondria generates most of the chemical energy needed to power the cell’s biochemical reactions.
+Mitochondria generate most of the chemical energy needed to power the cell’s biochemical reactions.

 This means that a power density of 100 mW/cm2 and an energy density of 4 to 10 J/cm2 is optimal for treating skin conditions and muscle/nerve injuries.